-Plant production and climate change/variability.
-It is estimated that global terrestrial NPP has increased by about 6% (3.4 GtC) over the last two decades largely as the result of extending the growing season in high-latitude ecosystems because of global warming (Nemani et al., 2003).
 This increase in NPP may lead to an increase in C sequestration although the concomitant increase in soil respiration may cancel out the C gains in some regions.
-New observations on the dampening of the C sink strength due to increased climate variability are challenging the hypothesis that C sink will be enhanced with further climate change.
+New observations on the dampening of the C sink strength due to increased climate variability are challenging the hypothesis that the C sink will be enhanced with further climate change.
 An analysis of the entire Northern Hemisphere shows that since 1994 the acceleration of C uptake during early spring was cancelled out by decreased uptake during summer, probably due to hotter and drier summers in mid and high latitudes (Angert et al., 2005).
-The 2003 heat wave in Europe alone reduced gross primary productivity by 30% which resulted in the region becoming a CO2 net source to the atmosphere by 0.5 GtC yr-1 (Ciais et al., 2005b).
+The 2003 heat wave in Europe alone reduced gross primary productivity by 30% which resulted in the region becoming a $CO_2$ net source to the atmosphere by 0.5 GtC year-1 (Ciais et al., 2005b).
 That is the equivalent of about 4 years of C accumulation in these systems.
-Increased temperatures and climate variability can also lead to shifts in the behavior of pests in large areas leading to losses of C (i.g., Lymantria sp. attacks to perennial oaks, mountain pine beetle) (Caroll et al., 2004)
+Increased temperatures and climate variability can also lead to shifts in the behavior of pests in large areas leading to losses of C (i.e., Lymantria sp. attacks to perennial oaks, mountain pine beetle) (Carroll et al., 2004).